 Get a baby doll and make a crib and changing area for it.
 We still use that lifts out as a doll bed.
 She loves putting the baby to sleep and “changing” her diaper.

 15. Little photographer

 Toddlers love taking photos.
 If you can part with your phone, (or maybe an old phone or ipod with a camera) let them take real pictures!
-But if not, a toy camera works just fine.
+But if not, works just fine.
 Or make one out of small box.